Traditional Chinese Medicine for Cancer

-1) Fu Zhen therapy is an immune enhancing herbal regimen of Chinese herbs often used as an adjunct cancer therapy.
+Fu Zhen therapy is an immune enhancing herbal regimen of Chinese herbs often used as an adjunct cancer therapy in Chinese medicine.
 In Fu Zhen therapy, the objective is to support and stimulate deep energy systems within the body to make it stronger and more resistant to degeneration.

-2) Yangzheng Xiaoji is beneficial to people with certain solid tumors when used in combination with chemotherapy.
+Yangzheng Xiaoji is beneficial to people with certain solid tumors when used in combination with chemotherapy.
 It is a traditional Chinese formula consisting of 14 herbs.
-It suggests that combining the formula with conventional as well as new therapies could hold the key to developing new cancer treatments.

 Guidelines of Diagnosis and Therapy in Oncology with Traditional Chinese Medicine

-Traditional Chinese Medicine has a long history to treat cancer.
-Nowadays, there are guidelines of diagnosis and treatment for different types of cancer in Traditional Chinese Medicine.
+Nowadays, there are guidelines of diagnosis and treatment for different types of cancer in traditional Chinese medicine.
 With the development and use of Chinese medicine in clinical practice, standardization of diagnosis and treatment has become necessary to improve the level of medical care.
 In 2006, World Health Organization western pacific region experts reached consensus on clinical practice guidelines for lung cancer treatment with Chinese medicine.
-On this basis, the Cooperative Organization of Practice Guidelines on Traditional Chinese Medicine and Cancer was established, which summarizes and evaluates evidence-based research results.
-It is the first national recognition of the Traditional Chinese Medicine syndrome differentiation standard, treatment principles, and drug recommendations.
-In 2014, the Guidelines of Diagnosis and Therapy in Oncology with Traditional Chinese Medicine was published.
+On this basis, the Cooperative Organization of Practice Guidelines on traditional Chinese medicine and Cancer was established, which summarizes and evaluates evidence-based research results.
+It is the first national recognition of the traditional Chinese medicine syndrome differentiation standard, treatment principles, and drug recommendations.
+In 2014, the Guidelines of Diagnosis and Therapy in Oncology with traditional Chinese medicine was published.
 It promotes and highlights the characteristics and advantages of TCM.
 TCM practitioners can use the guidelines as international standards.
 There are hospitals in China that offer integrated Chinese and Western medicine cancer treatment.
-(List of best cancer hospitals in China)
+(List of cancer hospitals in China)